trufflesuite/webinar-episode-01/steps.md

 ## the Contract subject

-Now that we've defined the SimpleStorage behavior, let's add the contract to our project and rerun the test.

-> `truffle create contract <ContractName>` adds an empty contract to our
+Now that we've defined the SimpleStorage behavior, let's introduce the contract to our project and rerun the test.
+The command `truffle create contract` adds an empty contract to our project!
-> project!
 This is where we will implement our desired contract behavior.

 ``` sh
 $ truffle create contract SimpleStorage